evanmiltenburg/Flickr30k-clusters/README.md

 # Clustering the Flickr30k descriptions

 The code in this repository clusters the referring expressions in the Flickr30k Entities data set.
-It corresponds to the following algorithm:
+It corresponds to the algorithm below.

+**Requirements**
+This code requires the Flickr30kEntities dataset.

+## Algorithm

 ### Part 1: counting